ppryanichek/100-days-of-code/log.md

 I also learned more about bean scope and how it can affect an application

+### Day 71: December 26, Thursday

+Today my head is not working at all :/

+Learned about 'systemd' and 'pg_ctl'

+Also learned ways to deploy PostgreSQL in Cloud

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)